firebolt-db/godocs/docs/sql_reference/functions-reference/Lambda/array-count.md

 great_grand_parent: SQL reference
 ---

 # ARRAY\_COUNT
+Counts the number of elements in a boolean array for which `function(array[i])` evaluates to TRUE, if a function is provided.

-Returns the number of elements in the given array that match a specified function.
-If you want only a count of the elements in an array without any conditions, we recommend using the [LENGTH](../array/length.md) function instead.
+If `<function>` is not provided, counts the number of elements in the array that evaluate to TRUE.
+To count the elements in an array without any conditions, use the [LENGTH](./length.md) function instead.

 ## Syntax
 {: .no_toc}